codio/knowledge/source/common/settings/ssh-key.rst

        :alt: Codio SSH Key

-If you wish to regenerate the SSH public and private key in your Codio account, you can do so clicking the Regenerate icon (see arrow above).
+If you wish to regenerate the SSH public and private key in your Codio account, you can do so by clicking the Regenerate icon (see arrow above).
 If you would like to use your own custom key, click the **Replace Key** button.
 Any external servers that have used the original key will need to be updated to use the newly created key.

 To connect to a remote server, you must :ref:`upload your SSH key to the remote server <upload-ssh-key-remote-server>`.